ctrlplusb/easy-peasy/website/docs/docs/introduction/prior-art.md

 # Prior Art

-This library was massively inspired by the following awesome projects.
-We tried to take the best bits we liked about them all and create this package.
+Easy Peasy has take a lot of inspiration from the following awesome projects.

 Huge love to all contributors involved in the below.

  - [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree)